 Sub-Account names for previously deleted Sub-Accounts can be reused.

-Select the Storage Quota and enter the amount of storage purchased for this sub-account.
+Select the Quota Type and enter the amount of storage purchased for this sub-account.
 The purchased storage is used to calculate the storage utilization value.
 This amount can be modified at any time in the Sub-Account profile.

 Send Password Reset To Sub-Account Email — Wasabi will send a password reset email to the sub-account.